NadifoIsmail/code-challenge-week1/README.md

 #### **By Nadifo Ismail**
 ## Description
-This repository has a Javascript code challenge to test your skills and basic JavaScript knowledge It has solutions for three different js challenges.
+This repository has a Javascript code challenge to test your skills and basic JavaScript knowledge It has solutions for three different JS challenges.

 ## Challenge1
-This challenge involves a program that converts students marks (0-100) to grades (A,B,C,D and E)
+This challenge involves a program that converts students marks (0-100) to grades (A, B, C, D and E)

 ## Challenge 2
 This challenge checks the speed of a car and issues demerit points if the speed exceeds 70km/h